mm80843/T3.5/docs/Benef/PBN__Benef_865.md

 # __Early detection and containment of cases__

-## Name of the Benefit

-Increased testing and contact tracing efforts identify cases early and enable targeted containment measures

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors in healthcare and medical testing would benefit from increased demand for testing supplies and services](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_946.md)